Those days had become history when freelance jobs were recognized as part-time jobs meant to bring a few extra bucks to your pocket.

 - Able to handle balance sheets and P&L statements

 You’re free to teach at the level you want, from KG-12 students to peer-to-peer tutoring.
 Online teaching isn’t that tough, though.
-You can schedule your session timing as per your own convenience, and you don’t need to worry about completing any fixed number of hours as you’re paid per session.
+You can schedule your session timing at your convenience, and you don’t need to worry about completing any fixed number of hours as you’re paid per session.

 The most amazing part is that you don’t even need to leave your apartment or dorm room to teach anyone.
 You can become a tutor in some indirect ways as well, by creating a course video and further selling it to various online learning platforms.